Duality-Based Distributed Optimization With Communication Delays in Multi-Cluster Networks: Optimization Algorithm Development

-\begin{Remark} \emph{(Rationality of Assumption \ref{as4})} The compact ${Y_i}$ and $J$ enable the range of $(\bm{\nu}^*_{i}, \bm{\phi}^*)$ to be bounded, which is to facilitate the convergence analysis.
-Similar settlements can be referred to in \cite{notarnicola2019constraint}.
+\begin{Remark} {The estimation of ${Y_i}$ and $J$ serves as an intermediate step when formulating the problem of interest to facilitate the algorithm development.} Similar settlements can be referred to in \cite{notarnicola2019constraint,notarnicola2017duality}.
 In practice, the estimation of ${Y_i} $ and ${J}$ relies on the experience in specific problems.
-For example, in some social welfare optimization problems in the electricity market, the optimal dual variables can be the settled energy prices \cite{samadi2010optimal}, whose range can be estimated with historical prices. \end{Remark}
+For example, in some social welfare optimization problems in the electricity market, the optimal dual variables can be the settled energy prices \cite{samadi2010optimal}, whose range can be estimated easily with historical prices as long as the parameters of the market do not vary seriously over the years. \end{Remark}